 High School Academics

-FASNY offers two programs in 9th and 10th Grades: The International Program taught in English, leading in 11th and 12th Grades to the International Baccalaureate, and the French-American Program, taught in French or bilingually, leading in 11th and 12th Grades either to the International Baccalaureate, or to the French Baccalaureate (taught in French or bilingually).
+FASNY offers two programs in grades 9 and 10: the international program, taught in English, leading in 11th and 12th grades to the International Baccalaureate, and the French-American program, taught in French or bilingually, leading in 11th and 12th grades to either the International Baccalaureate or the French Baccalaureate (taught in French or bilingually).

 |INTERNATIONAL CURRICULUM||FRENCH-AMERICAN CURRICULUM|

-As of September 2018, a new curriculum taught entirely in English will be offered to students as an alternative choice to the French-American program.
-This curriculum will be ideal for students wishing to continue in the IB Diploma track described here.
+Starting in September 2018, a new curriculum taught entirely in English will be offered to students as an alternative to the French-American program.
+This curriculum is ideal for students wishing to continue in the IB Diploma track, described here.

-This program offers the opportunity for American and international students to challenge themselves academically while experiencing a truly international community.
-Teachers and students at FASNY come from many different countries and cultures, and the school holds this diversity as one of its main strengths.
+The program offers American and international students the opportunity to challenge themselves academically while experiencing a truly international community.
+Teachers and students at FASNY hail from many different countries and cultures, and the school holds this diversity as one of its main strengths.

-On top of delivering a first class education and sending its graduates to the top schools worldwide, we take extreme pride in raising truly global citizens, who have a first-hand experience of life in different regions of the world.
-With students arriving each year from all continents and in particular Europe, the Middle East, Africa, and South America, and teachers who for the most part have lived and taught for many years in foreign countries, they offer the world in one place.
+On top of delivering a first-class education and sending its graduates to top schools worldwide, FASNY takes pride in raising global citizens who have first-hand experience of life in different parts of the world.
+With students arriving each year from all continents--in particular, Europe, the Middle East, Africa, and South America--and teachers who, for the most part, have lived and taught abroad for many years, FASNY offers the world in one place.

-Throughout the first two years of High School (as in our Middle School), students follow a composite of French and American coursework based on the traditional French curriculum, to which the necessary elements of the American program are added in English, Social Studies, Art, Current Events, as well as optionally in Mathematics.
+Throughout the first two years of high school (as in our middle school), students follow a composite of French and American coursework based on the traditional French curriculum, to which the necessary elements of the American program are added in English, social studies, art, and current events, as well as optionally in mathematics.

-In 9th Grade, students prepare for and take the Brevet, a compulsory French examination covering math, French language and literature, history-geography and civics.
+In 9th grade, students in the French-American track prepare for and take the Brevet, a compulsory French examination covering math, French language and literature, history/geography, and civics.
 There is also a cross-curricular oral examination component in art history class.

-In 10th Grade, students have the opportunity to explore a number of special electives (economics and social science, experimental laboratory science, literature and society, public speaking, etc.) designed to help them better understand academic interests and strenghts.
+In 10th grade, students have the opportunity to explore a number of special electives (economics and social science, experimental laboratory science, literature and society, public speaking, etc.) designed to help them better understand academic interests and strengths.

 This elective course builds upon skills taught in the required art curriculum, while allowing students greater creative freedom than in the required art classes.
-Projects often draw inspiration from diverse cultures and artists, exposing students to a diverse range of creative expressions.
-These range from mask-making to designing shoes, but all, whether in form-making, patterning, color theory, or abstraction, reinforce the core required art curriculum of that grade.
+Projects often draw inspiration from diverse cultures and artists, exposing students to a variety of creative expressions.
+These range from mask-making to designing shoes, but all—whether in form-making, patterning, color theory, or abstraction—reinforce the core required art curriculum of that grade.
 This course is taught in English.